-Interest: 8.75% per annum, compounded annually.
+Interest: 8.75% per annum, compounded annually (as prescribed by the State Treasurer).

-CPI: 4.0% per annum, compounded annually.
+CPI: 4.0% per annum, compounded annually (as prescribed by the State Treasurer).
 The pension adjustment is 60% of the cumulative increase.

 Future Payroll Growth: 5.0% per annum, compounded annually.